The Details That Make CLI Tools Feel Professional

 4. Diff Truncation: When the Input Exceeds the Context

 cmt generates commit messages by sending your staged diff to an LLM.
-It works great — until someone stages a 5,000-line dependency update.
+Works great — until someone stages a 5,000-line dependency update.
 The diff exceeds the model’s context window, the API call either fails or produces garbage, and the user blames the tool.

 The fix is a truncation system that prioritizes files by size: